 MSC scholarship research program

-The MSC Scholarship Research Program invites undergraduate and postgraduate students studying problems and solutions in fisheries management and the integrity of the seafood supply chain.
+The MSC Scholarship Research Program is open to undergraduate and postgraduate students studying problems and solutions in fisheries science and management and the integrity of the seafood supply chain.

 Recent scholarship recipients